tdp2-fiuba/tp0-server/README.md

 	OPTIONAL PARAMETERS:
 		- start_index: return query results starting from the indicated index.
 		- max_results: maximum amount of results to be returned.
+		- sorted: if set to true, this will ensure the resulting book list is ordered by title alphabetically.